satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * Fix HyperHDR daemon when starting calibration process by @satgit62
 * Fix HyperHDR daemon at screensaver start (The HyperHDR daemon is no longer stopped when the internal screensaver or the custom Aerial Screensaver for webOS is switched on.
 (Ambilight works) by @satgit62

-> HyperHDR has been released in version 22.0.0.0beta1.
-(Infinite Color Engine)

-# Here is an update from April 2, 2026:
+# Here is an update from May 5, 2026:

-* New LUT table added (compressed and uncompressed versions), Displaying **HDR/DV** content should enhance the colour accuracy of the LEDs.

-ℹ️: LUTs must be reinstalled using the LUT Loader ⚙️ in the HyperHDR app
+* HyperHDR 22.0.0beta2 (Infinite Color Engine) has been released
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
+* New LUT table added (compressed and uncompressed versions), Displaying **HDR/DV** content should enhance the colour accuracy of the LEDs. ℹ️: LUTs must be reinstalled using the LUT Loader ⚙️ in the HyperHDR app
 * Temporal Dithering: [Improved Precision and Adaptive Stabilization](https://github.com/awawa-dev/HyperHDR/pull/1490)
 * RGBW with Temporal Dithering powered by [ICE](https://github.com/awawa-dev/HyperHDR/pull/1483), has been implemented
 * The Philips WiZ driver, including the Philips WiZ Wizard, has been integrated into HyperHDR